james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 If you sweep together a bunch of glass shards, however, there's only one way they can all fit together, so their perfect coalescence is very unlikely.
 In our universe, things happen to generally be more ordered back in the direction we call the past on account of the Big Bang.
 However, if you took another universe and enforced the constraint that things are ordered and nice at some *final* time, time-reversal would give you a universe flowing "backwards" in time, though its inhabitants would of course never know the difference.
-This is the difference between specifying the initial and final conditions of a dynamical process and extrapolating to the rest of time, and this is no difference at all for a time-symmetric process.
+This is the difference between specifying the initial and final conditions of a dynamical process, and this is no difference at all for a time-symmetric process.

 Okay, but how do you get things moving both forwards and backwards?
 This is weird, since you normally can't specify both initial *and* final conditions for a dynamical process.